-Foundations added the RAYS (Runaway & Youth Services) to its programs in January 2021.
-The program works to improve the network of support to both youth and their families through confidential and voluntary crisis intervention and referral services.
-Most services are offered free or for a minimal fee.
+Foundations added the RAYS (Runaway & Youth Services) to its programs in 2021.
+RAYS works to improve the network of support to both youth and their families through confidential and voluntary crisis intervention and referral services.

 Each year, nearly 30,000 Wisconsin families are confronted with a crisis – a teen runaway.
-Teens can run away from home for a variety of reasons, but the most common is unresolved conflict caused by misunderstandings and lack of communication.
 We help young people and their families navigate through these difficult times.

-- Provide at-risk youth with needed skills and tools
+- Provide at-risk youth with the skills and tools they need to succeed

 - Prevent family dissolution